-Canine skin growths can be harmless or they can be the start of very serious issues like cancer, or they can simply itch and fade away.
+Canine skin growths and warts can be harmless or they can be the start of very serious issues like cancer, or they can simply itch and fade away.
 Therefore, make sure to read this expert guide from beginning to end.

 A dog with skin growths can make you imagine the worst scenarios because you love your pet.
 It could be a tumor, a simple bump, a lymphoma or a large cyst.
 Because there are many variables, we have analyzed every single case separately, to help you to understand what is happening to your dog exactly.
 Therefore, take it easy, give this guide a read and find the answers you need.

 What are Skin Growths on Dogs?

 Skin growths are protuberances that can appear in different parts of the body of your dog.
 As there are several types, vets refer to them as growths instead of tumors when there is no diagnosis, and therefore, they can be a sign of different issues, or in the best of cases, they can be harmless like fatty skin growths that are common amongst senior and overweight dogs.